Breakfast With Narcissus

 DUTCH: There’s nothing wrong with Ham’s taste buds.

 MOUSE: You’re biased, Dutch.
-You got spice tolerance.
+You like the spice tolerance.

 Pooling their willpower, Ham and Dutch retract Coriander’s hand before it reaches the bowl.

-DUTCH: In Mouse’s defense, drinking it first did make the espresso bitter.
+DUTCH: In his defense, drinking it first did make the espresso bitter.

-Dutch switches teams, and the second cube lands atop the first so that its crenelated surface protrudes from their coffee like an island.
-Coriander gently swirls the cup, coaxing Sugar Island to sink into the roasted ocean the way the artificial sun is sinking into desert sand.
+The second cube lands atop the first, leaving its crenelated surface protruding from the coffee like an island.
+Coriander gently swirls their cup, coaxing Sugar Island to sink into the roasted ocean the way the artificial sun is sinking into desert sand.

 HAM: I know you’re scared of the dark, Mouse, but that’s a potted plant.